-Double Materiality Assessment | ESRS Examples of impacts, risks and opportunities
+Double Materiality Assessment | ESRS examples of impacts, risks and opportunities

 The European Sustainability Reporting Standards (ESRS) are a pioneering development in the field of non-financial reporting and a key standard of the Corporate Sustainability Reporting Directive (CSRD).
 Companies must provide relevant, comparable and reliable information about their sustainability-related impacts, risks and opportunities.
 The ESRS contain detailed and standardized disclosure requirements to enable companies to report on environmental, social and economic (ESG) issues.